deloachcd/pycrackerbarrel/README.md

 *"How many ways are there to solve that game on the table at Cracker Barrel?"*

 ## How the hell do I run this?
+This program requires the popular `numpy` package to run, as the triangle itself is represented internally as numpy's `array` type.

-Open up your favorite command line interface or python (3.5+) interpreter, and run:
+Once you are sure numpy is installed, open up your favorite command line interface or graphical python (3.5+) interpreter, and run:

 `python3 count_possible_sequences.py`